Pittsburgh Regional Sojourn · July 1–4, 2026

 National commemoration America’s 250th 250 years of independence, marked July 4, 2026.

-A National Flag Foundation initiative Light to Unite Light your space red, white, and blue.
-Fly the Flag.
+A National Flag Foundation initiative Light to Unite Cities and homes lit red, white, and blue as the Flag flew coast to coast.

 A National Flag Foundation initiative Sojourn250 One Flag, a year-long journey across 10 countries and all 50 states.